 Joseph: They had eight, nine people that they had to go talk to and get all of them aligned in order to get a change accomplished that they were trying to get through or get a decision made and it was debilitating, the decision process was ridiculous.
 Those managers on the teams didn't know what their role was right because I can't control what's happening on the team work or contribute significantly to what's happening on the team, what's my, what my job, right, and there was significant psychological distress I would say for those people.
 And so we - I helped them reorganize their work such that the teams there, we help them reorganize the teams so that they had just one or two managers for each one of those teams.
 They did such a fantastic job, and there's the re-org that they did was amazing because they focused on keeping it simple, making it fast and getting people involved...

 Joseph: So we did a big re-org with that team as well as coaching their leadership to understand how do you let go, you know as an executive when I'm in a startup which is where they started...

 Joseph: I have lots of control...

-Joseph: And as you grow in size, you need to release some of that control because the control needs to be close to where the work is happening, so the decisions can be made with that information and if you grow the executive level gets further and further away from where that that the work is happening and so we just, I was just helping them understand this whole supportive leadership concept, I call it a supportive leadership it's somewhat different then it takes servant leadership that I talk about in in my book actually not expanded on it to the support of leadership model because the board of leadership adds on the idea of distributed decision making and some other things but primarily it's that addition of you don't, there's nothing in servant leadership that says, I'm going to let other people make the decisions...
+Joseph: And as you grow in size, you need to release some of that control because the control needs to be close to where the work is happening, so the decisions can be made with that information and if you grow the executive level gets further and further away from where that work is happening and so we just, I was just helping them understand this whole supportive leadership concept, I call it a supportive leadership it's somewhat different then it takes servant leadership that I talk about in in my book actually not expanded on it to the support of leadership model because the board of leadership adds on the idea of distributed decision making and some other things but primarily it's that addition of you don't, there's nothing in servant leadership that says, I'm going to let other people make the decisions...